kilofox/kohana/modules/auth/guide/auth/login.md

 }
 ~~~

-You can also get the logged in user object by using [Auth::get_user].
+You can also get the logged-in user object by using [Auth::get_user].
 If the user is null, then no user was found.

 ~~~
 $user = Auth::instance()->get_user();